How Long Does Gabapentin Stay In Your Blood?

 Why Do People Get Their Blood Tested For Gabapentin?

+Gabapentin has been increasingly reported as a drug of abuse among people with a previous history of substance abuse and addiction.
 While not known to have a high addiction potential, gabapentin can produce mild euphoric effects that may be sought out by people without access to other drugs.

 Gabapentin abuse may lead to physical dependence.
 If you’re physically dependent on gabapentin as a result of drug abuse, seeking out a detox program may be recommended.

-Finding Treatment For Gabapentin Abuse And Addiction
+Find Treatment For Gabapentin Misuse

 It’s important to take gabapentin exactly as prescribed.
 Abusing gabapentin can be dangerous, especially if it’s taken with other powerful drugs.